-Universal Credit is a monthly payment that replaces some other benefits.
-You may be able to claim Universal Credit if you're on a low income or out of work.
+Universal Credit is a monthly payment that you may be able to claim if you're on a low income or out of work.

 Universal Credit is a single monthly payment for people in or out of work.
 It is issued by the Department for Work and Pensions (DWP).
 Universal Credit works differently from other benefits - it's important to know the differences.

 The biggest differences are:

 - You'll get a single payment each month, rather than weekly or fortnightly.

 - It will be paid direct into a single bank account, as a single household payment.

 - Instead of getting a separate Housing Benefit payment, your housing costs will be paid as part of your monthly Universal Credit payment.
 It will be your responsibility to pay your rent to your landlord.

 - You can only apply for Universal Credit online through Gov.uk.
 There are no paper versions of the form available - if for any particular reason, you can't complete the online form, you can get help to claim Universal Credit.

 It replaced the following benefits and tax credits: